TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 ---------------

--   If you install with a libre-bib.deb package with a package manager such as 'apt', all of the required and most of the optional packages will be installed.
+-   If you install with a libre-bib.deb package with a package manager such as "apt", all of the required and most of the optional packages will be installed.

 -   If you are installing from tgz file, then you'll need to install